Goualougo Triangle Ape Project

 The International Elephant Foundation (IEF) is composed of a group of Association of Zos and Aquariums zoos and other elephant facilities whose resident elephants are wildlife ambassadors helping to educate the public and raise valuable support dollars for elephant conservation.

-Paul Grayson, Zoo deputy director and senior vice-president of conservation and science, serves on the IEF board of directors.
+Dr. Rob Shumaker, Executive Vice President and Zoo Director, serves on the IEF board of directors.
 In 2011, the IEF provided a total of $230,000 in support of elephant conservation.

 Projects related to African elephant conservation include programs that combat poaching and protect wild populations throughout Africa, dissemination of research results utilized by conservation policy decision makers and education programming for various audiences including those who live in elephant range countries.
 Another valuable program funded by IEF is the "My Elephant Neighbor" program in West Africa.
 Through this program, thousands of children and their teachers have been able to learn about local elephants.
 Not all African families are aware of elephant conservation needs and this program utilizes the powerful voice of children to carry that message home to their parents. [close]